critical-links/c3-apps-starter/TUTORIAL.md

     external: true
 ```

-we opted to exposed http port in environment variables **in an external file** `.env`, this file was created on bootstrap c3app generation, if one want to change exposed port this is the right place to do that, just change `8280` for desired port ex `8080`
+We opted to expose the http port in environment variables **in an external file** `.env`.
+This file was created during the bootstrap c3app generation.
+If one wants to change the exposed port this is the right place to do it, just change `8280` for the desired port, ex `8080`.

 `wordpress/srv/docker/thirdparty/wordpress-tutorial/.env`